 Step 1: Download and Install

-The first step is to head to the Add New section of the Plugins menu in the admin sidebar.
+The first step is to navigate to the Add New section of the Plugins menu in the admin sidebar.
 Once there, search for Connections.
-Connections Business Directory will show up in the results, click the Install Now button.
+The Connections Business Directory will show up in the results.
+Click the Install Now button.

-Once installed, click the Activate button to have Connections become active on your WordPress site.
+After installing Connections, click the Activate button to make Connections active on your WordPress site.

 Step 2: Categories for your Directory